-Series B options vest in two equal tranches, 50% have vested after completion of one year's service on the Board post Listing and the second 50% will vest after completion of two years' service post Listing. \$101,662 (2022: \$14,713) is recognised for the purpose of the consolidated statement of profit and loss.
+Series B options vested in two equal tranches, respectively after completion of one and two year's service on the Board post Listing.
+Share-based payment of \$34,125 (2023: \$101,662) is recognised for the purpose of the consolidated statement of profit and loss.
+Details of options are below: